joseeden/labs-ai-assisted-software-testing/README.md

 ## Overview

-AI can speed up testing by finding missing cases and weak areas in a codebase.
-It is especially useful when the system is large or unfamiliar.
+AI can speed up software testing by helping identify gaps in a codebase and improving overall test coverage.
+It is especially useful when working with large systems or codebases that are new or unfamiliar.

-It can:

-- Find missing test paths
-- Detect edge cases early
-- Highlight weak test coverage

-This page covers the following:
+This page covers how AI supports different aspects of software testing and quality, including:

 - Software quality assessment
 - Coverage analysis